park-m/open-source-developer-portal/app/resources/customer-verification/personal-verified-customers.md

 ## Check the status of the personal verified Customer

-The successful creation of a Customer doesn’t necessarily mean the Customer is verified.
+The successful creation of a Customer doesn’t necessarily mean the Customer is verified and eligible to send or receive funds.
 When a Customer has been successfully verified by Dwolla, their status will be set to `verified`.

 Let’s check to see if the Customer was successfully verified or not.
 We are going to use the location of the Customer resource that was just created, which is in `new_customer`.